reversinglabs/rl-scanner-gitlab-include/README.md

 ReversingLabs provides the officially supported GitLab CI configuration for faster and easier deployment of the `rl-secure` solution in CI/CD workflows.

 The `rl-scanner-gitlab-include` repository provides the remote include configuration file called `gl-include-remote-reversinglabs-rl-scanner.yml`.

-Users can add this to their existing pipelines using the following syntax:
+To add the configuration to existing pipelines, use the following syntax:

         include: